What is teal?

 Teal is a name for a particular style of organization that is healthy and fulfilling while achieving amazing things.
 As described in Frederic Laloux’s seminal book, Reinventing Organizations, these organizations:

 - Are run by principles of “self-management” distributing power and authority throughout the group in a meaningful and effective way.
-Instead of waiting on permission to act from someone in charge (a boss) or the group as a whole, people use an “advice process” to consult with anyone who has expertise to offer or would be impacted by that decision.
+Rather than waiting on permission to act from someone in charge (a boss) or the group as a whole, people use an “advice process” to consult with anyone who has expertise to offer or would be impacted by that decision.

 - Welcome people’s whole selves.
 Instead of wearing “masks” at work, people bring their full being.
-This happens through a wide range of practices, ranging from inviting kids and dogs into the office, to beautiful work spaces, to personal check-ins at meetings, to each person choosing their own “coach” within the organization, and more.
+This principle is expressed differently in each setting; examples include inviting kids and dogs into the office, beautiful work spaces, personal check-ins at meetings, each person choosing their own “coach” within the organization, and more.

 Old-paradigm hierarchies put one person in charge who, by the nature of the system, creates a bottleneck in decision-making and is out of touch with the front lines, leading to abuse of power and all the other problems people are painfully familiar with.
 Alternatively, 1970s-style, egalitarian organizations replace the boss with the whole group — now the consensus group meeting becomes the bottleneck, as individuals with enthusiasm wait on permission from all before taking action.
 Sociocratic consent tries to shift the group’s default response from no to yes, applying the mantra “safe enough to try, good enough for now.”
 Smarter 1990s-style alternative organizations create active teams and committees who have some power and shepherd the process along.
 Teal or liberated organizations take this further and add something fundamentally different, as power resides with the people carrying out a task, and individuals and teams give each other influence rather than consent to take action.